 Students interested in an environmental studies career are often concerned with the way companies and individuals utilize natural resources and interact with the environment.
+Many careers exist that offer candidates the opportunity to promote environmental sustainability directly and indirectly.
 Read this article for a general overview of various environmental careers.

 Source: *U.S. Bureau of Labor Statistics